 - dairy products

-It is important to remember that not all people with symptoms of depression or other mental health conditions have low serotonin.
-Therefore, a person should not assume that they have low serotonin based on symptoms alone.
+Moreover, not everyone with symptoms of depression or other mental health conditions will have low serotonin.
+Symptoms alone will not show if a person has low serotonin activity.

 A person should see a doctor for: